dmbarbour/wikilon/docs/AwelonLang.md

 Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
 Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.

-Annotations can tune evaluation, enabling developers to leverage parallelism, memoization, stowage, deferred computation, fail-fast errors, etc..
-The `[A](eval)` annotation will force 'immediate' evaluation of `A` as if the value were about to be copied.
+A runtime is not constrained by this basic strategy.
+For example, a runtime could perform logical copies without immediate evaluating at its own discretion and support sharing internally.
+Evaluation could be tuned by annotations or runtime evaluation options.
+Parallelism, memoization, stowage, deferred computation, fail-fast errors, optimizations, etc.. are accessible via annotations.
+See also *Optimization*, below.

 ## Named Values